similar-manga/similar/ReadMe.md

 Client was generated using [swagger](https://editor.swagger.io/).
 You will need to setup a [golang workspace](https://golang.org/doc/install), and then run the following commands.
+Only manga need to be downloaded / scraped from mangadex to be able to perform similar manga identification.

 ```
 go get golang.org/x/oauth2